 When we can't control ourselves, then we look to experts to control us.
 Soon we are their subjects, paying dearly for their treatments which never really seem to make us better.
 Individuals, families, and the whole world are brimming over in anger and upset.

 Fortunately there is a real answer to our problem.
-It focuses on the moment of reaction, when we succumb to some stress.
+It focuses on the moment of reaction when we succumb to some stress.

 Look at it another way.
-If you could learn to be calm in the moment of stress (without expressing or repressing impatience, anger or upset), you would not add any fuel to the fire.
+If you could learn to be calm in the moment of stress (without expressing or repressing impatience, anger or upset), you would not become upset in the first place.
+Nor would you add any fuel to the fire, escalating both internal stress and negative relational outcomes.
 Calmness and reason could be brought to bear, and you might even be amused rather than disturbed by the little things that used to upset you.

 When the small incidents are handled with poise, they do not accumulate and escalate to become the overwhelming issues we feel we can't cope with.

 In order to solve your problem, you must learn to have an attitude of alert preparedness.
-When the moment of stress arrives, you will be ready for it, already graced with calmness and understanding.
-Now, you will have a twinkle in your eye, as you meet the moment with understanding.
+When the moment of stress arrives, you will thereby be ready for it, already graced with calmness and understanding.
+Now, you will have a twinkle in your eye as you meet the moment with understanding.
 You will now influence the moment instead of the moment influencing you.